TerribleAtCreating/dr-rhythm-editor/README.md

 hi, thanks for picking up the mod! this mod includes the restored & improved rhythm game editor in DELTARUNE Chapter 4 and the custom Black Knife chart.

 ***NOTE: this mod is currently built upon the RELEASE version of DELTARUNE.
-On Steam, the Depot and Manifest IDs are 1671212 and 6530852604090871226 respectively, if you know how to use those.***
+On Steam, the Depot, Manifest and Build IDs are 1671212, 6530852604090871226 and 18701037 respectively, if you know how to use those.***

 # How to install:
 - directly download this repository as a ZIP from the code folder (releasing it frequently would be too much of a hassle)